Joni Ernst: Abortion

 Ernst opposes legalized abortion.
 In 2013, she voted for a fetal personhood amendment in the Iowa Senate and has said that she would support a federal personhood bill.
-Critics, such as the American College of Obstetricians and Gynecologists, have expressed concern that such an amendment could restrict abortion even in cases of rape or incest, as well as certain forms of birth control, although Ernst has affirmed that she supports access to birth control.
+Critics, such as the American College of Obstetricians and Gynecologists, have expressed concern that such an amendment could restrict abortion even in cases of rape or incest, as well as certain forms of birth control, although Ernst has said she supports access to birth control.
 In January 2020, she petitioned the U.S. Supreme Court to reconsider Roe v.
-Wade, the landmark ruling that abortion bans are unconstitutional.
+Wade, the landmark ruling that found abortion bans are unconstitutional.